Reflection maps: -finite reflection maps

 \end{ex}

-\begin{rem} It is not clear to the author whether the condition that the exponents $m_i$ are odd is necessary.
-For example, it can be proven easily that, for $n=2$, Lemma \ref{exNTo2NMinus1} does not require the mentioned condition.
+\begin{rem} It is not clear to me to what extent the condition that the exponents $r_i$ are odd is necessary.
+For example, it can be proven easily that Lemma \ref{exNTo2NMinus1} does not require the mentioned condition for $n=2$.
 In particular, the map

-is $\cA$-finite, for any pairwise coprime $m_1,m_2$ and $m_3$. \end{rem}
+is $\cA$-finite, for any pairwise coprime $m_1,m_2$ and $r_1$. \end{rem}